ghanagokul/Cu_Housing_Assistant/README.md

 # 🏡 CU Housing Assistant (RAG-Based)

-This project is an intelligent Housing Assistant powered by **Retrieval-Augmented Generation (RAG)**, designed to help students and newcomers find housing near university of Colorado Boulder.
+This project is an intelligent Housing Assistant powered by **Retrieval-Augmented Generation (RAG)**, designed to help students and newcomers find housing near University of Colorado Boulder.

 It provides: